mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Caldosian citizens led peaceful, prosperous lives.
 Being a cutting-edge interstellar society was a source of great pride for most.
-Caldos enjoyed a rather harmonious existence in the Sindalian Empire, reaping the benefits of membership, fortuitous astrography and ‘herd protection’ of neighboring martial worlds.
+Caldos enjoyed a rather harmonious existence in the Sindalian Empire, reaping the benefits of membership, fortuitous astrography and 'herd protection' of neighboring martial worlds.

 As things began to take a turn for the worse in the Sindalian Empire,